CarlaBuongiorno/The-Collector/testing.md

 #### **Edit and delete comics.**

 * The comic books' modals have the option to edit and delete the specific comic.
-* Clicking on the delete button will bring up a second modal checking if the user is certain they wish to delete that comic.
+* Clicking on the 'Delete' button will bring up a second modal checking if the user is certain they wish to delete that comic.
-* Clicking on the Edit button will take the user to the form they used to add the comic with all the information prefilled.
-There they can then adjust the information about the comic and save it by clicking the 'Edit Comic' button.
+* Clicking on the 'Edit' button will take the user to the form they used to add the comic with all the information prefilled.
+There they can adjust the information about the comic and save it by clicking the 'Edit Comic' button.

 ---